Skip to main content

 WaFd Bank is Here to Help

 Offering identity protection is just the beginning.
 With WaFd Bank, you'll have access to products and services to make banking easy, plus we're here to answer all your questions, both big and small.
-To open a Green or Stellar Plus checking account, visit your local branch or give us a call at 800-324-9375.
+Open a Rewards Checking or Interest Checking account online, visit your local branch or give us a call at 800-324-9375.

 map-marker-alt